toggledbits/lexpjs/README.md

       else "we need to cool this place down!" end

 Note that while the above example shows all `when` clauses testing the value of `tempF`, there is no requirement that the conditionals be consistent or related in this way.
-It is perfectly to acceptable to write `case when sun.isup: "sun is up" when pool.isfull "pool is full" else "read a book" end`, if that is what you need to do.
+It is perfectly acceptable to write `case when sun.isup: "sun is up" when pool.isfull "pool is full" else "read a book" end`, if that is what you need to do.

 ### `define <functionName>( <args...> ) <expression>`